Xe/site/blog/brain-fmri-to-3d-model-2019-08-23.markdown

 ---
-title: How to Convert a Brain fMRI to a 3D Model
+title: How I Converted my Brain fMRI to a 3D Model
 date: 2019-08-23
 ---

-# How to Convert a Brain fMRI to a 3D Model
+# How I Converted my Brain fMRI to a 3D Model

-AUTHOR'S NOTE: I just want to start this out by saying I do not know what I am doing here.
-I am not an expert, nothing in this blogpost should be construed as medical advice.
+AUTHOR'S NOTE: I just want to start this out by saying I am not an expert, and nothing in this blogpost should be construed as medical advice.
 I just wanted to see what kind of pretty pictures I could get out of an fMRI data file.

 So this week I flew out to Stanford to participate in a study that involved a fMRI of my brain while I was doing some things.
 I asked for (and recieved) a